lithnet/access-manager-docs/help-and-support/app-pages/computer-authorization-rules-page.md

 * An Active Directory domain, organizational unit, or container
 * An Active Directory group
 * An Active Directory computer object
+* A Microsoft Entra tenant
-* An Microsoft Entra device
+* A Microsoft Entra device
-* An Microsoft Entra group
+* A Microsoft Entra group
-* An AMS-registered device
+* An AMS managed device
-* An AMS-registered group
+* An AMS managed group

 A target can be in any domain visible to AMS, including domains from forests that trust the forest where AMS resides, an Microsoft Entra device or group, or an AMS-managed device or group.